 - Wait a few seconds and you will see a colored storage bar.

-- Hover over the last dark grey section, and you can see how much free space is left.
+- Hover your mouse over the light gray section and you can see how much free space is left.

 How Much Free Space Should I Have on My Mac?

 Studies have shown that your Mac's performance starts to degrade when your storage space usage reaches 85%.
 For your Mac to run properly, you’ll need to have at least 10GB of free space.
 But we recommend that you keep at least 15% of your storage space free so that you can have more freedom to install a new macOS, upgrade software, or download movies.

-Now that you know how little space you can use, let's take a look at how to free up more space on your Mac.
+Now that you know how little space you can use, let's take a look at how to free up disk space on your Mac.

 1. Optimize Mac Storage

-The easiest way to free up disk space is to use the built-in optimization tools on your Mac.
+The easiest way to free up disk space is to use the built-in disk cleanup tools on your Mac.
 You can easily find them by clicking the Apple menu > General > Storage > Recommendations.